-The Crippy takes off as a little girl with a strange talent – the ability to speak any language, and break any code – is kidnapped by some Men in Black.
+The Crippy begins when a little girl with a strange talent – the ability to speak any language and break any code – is kidnapped by Men in Black.
 Of course, the world would covet such a child.
 Governments would.
 Enemies of governments would.
 Organized crime, hackers, corporations, just about anyone would see such a child as a threat, as well as an opportunity.

 The premise of this fantasy-thriller supposes that all codes can be broken.
-Even thee DNA sequence which is the basis of all earthbound life, profound as it is, is being decrypted within our lifetimes.
+Even the DNA sequence, which is the basis of all earthbound life, profound as it is, is being decrypted within our lifetimes.
 When I was a child, the textbooks didn’t even teach us what the DNA molecule was.
 Now, they can tweak life because they’ve decoded it.
-This leaves us to ask: is there a code which cannot be broken.
+This leaves us to ask: is there a code which can’t be broken?

-The Voynich Manuscipt has been suspected as a hoax, as an invented, artificial conlang (or conlanguage, discussed at length in The Crippy), but whatever it truly is, this manuscript from 15th or 16th century is written in a script no one understands.
+The Voynich Manuscipt has been suspected as a hoax, as an invented, artificial conlang (or conlanguage, discussed at length in The Crippy), but whatever it truly is, this manuscript from the 15th or 16th century is written in a script no one understands.
 It features bathing women connected to tubes, plants that don’t exist, and Zodiac symbols.
-And speaking of Zodiac, the Zodiac killer of northern California, who was never caught, left behind a 340 character cryptogram which remains unsolved today.
-There are 340 characters in his cipher made up of 63 uncracked symbols.
+And speaking of Zodiac, the Zodiac killer of northern California, who was never caught, left behind a 340-character cryptogram which remains unsolved today.
+There are 340 characters in his cipher, which is made up of 63 uncracked symbols.
 The Zodiac killer, like serial killer H.H.
 Holmes of Devil in the White City fame, was a particularly creepy creep.
-He believed that he would control the souls of his murder victims in the afterlife, and keep them as slaves.
-Besides cunning, what killers like Holmes (aka Mudgett) and the Zodiac killer had in common was an almost supernatural ability to avoid detection.
+He believed that he’d enslave the souls of his victims in the afterlife.
+Besides cold cunning, what killers like Holmes (aka Mudgett) and the Zodiac killer had in common was an almost supernatural ability to avoid detection.

-And then there’s this: with the help of retired crippy (aka cryptographer) Ed Scheidt, sculptor, Jim Sanborn, erected a four-panel cryptograpm sculpture, Kryptos, at CIA headquarters at Langley.
+And then there’s this: with the help of retired crippy (aka cryptographer) Ed Scheidt, sculptor, Jim Sanborn, erected a four-panel cryptogram sculpture, Kryptos, at CIA headquarters at Langley.
 CIA crippies have deciphered panels 1 through 3, but the 4th panel, known as K4, remains a mystery.
 What do the deciphered panels allude to?
-Mysterious information, stored subterranean, words out of the mouth of Egyptologist, Howard Carter, when he discovered the tomb of King Tut.
+Mysterious information, stored in a subterranean vault, words out of the mouth of Egyptologist, Howard Carter, when he discovered the tomb of King Tut.
 The 4th panel contains only 97 characters.
 Bottom line: The shorter the puzzle, the harder the decrypt.

 You can buy The Crippy in softcover or e-reader formats at https://www.amazon.com/Crippy-Michael-Just/dp/1533034699/ref=sr_1_1?ie=UTF8&qid=1518209793&sr=8-1&keywords=the+crippy